thegreenwebfoundation/developer-docs/src/docs/api/ip-to-co2/overview.md

 # IP to CO2 Intensity API

-The IP to CO2 Intensity API allows you to query an IP address, and return the average annual grid intensity for the region in which the IP address is located.
+The IP to CO2 Intensity API allows you to query an IP address, and return the average annual grid intensity based on its real-world location.

 ## Request method